 Transferable skills are a vital part of the job market.
 They are those skill sets that enable people to find new jobs, and even switch careers.
 They’re what enable you to thrive in the job market.
 They can also, however, get in the way when you’re trying to collect social security disability benefits after a serious injury.
-Learn why some skills are considered to be transferable, how that can impact your claim for SSDI benefits, and how a social security attorney can help.
+Learn why some skills are considered to be transferable, how that can impact your claim for SSDI benefits, and how a social security disability attorney can help.

 Transferable Skills and SSDI